What can we improve?

 }

-Assignment of the individual functions to the EIS type/DPT
+Assignment of individual functions to EIS type/DPT

-Function EIS type DPT
+function EIS type DPT

 EIB_Char EIS13 DPT4